IamAdri/IamAdri/README.md

 ## Hi there 👋
-I am a self learner that got so enthusiastic of starting a carrier in programming that there is no way back anymore😉
+I am a self learner who got so enthusiastic of starting a carrier in programming that there is no way back anymore😉

 - 💥 I’ve built an ecommerce website of women`s shoes - check it out [here](https://adrielle.vercel.app/)
 - 🤔 What would come in handy with an ecommerce website?
 Right, an admin panel - check it out [here](https://admin-panel-lemon-two.vercel.app/)!